 Time moves slowly for banks.
 Open banking in Australia is still experiencing a large number of teething issues, despite being launched in July 2021.

 Fortunately, we’ve got a great partner in Australia with Basiq.
 They’ve supported us through our fairly unique use case: We’re a New Zealand company, and we have passionate exacting users who deftly spot flaws.
 Their support team have been amazing to collaborate with, who we are able to work with directly to resolve the quirks listed below wherever we can.
+They also have an open banking hub, which is a fantastic resource for all the questions you may have about open banking in Australia.

 These teething issues listed will improve over time, due to the efforts of everyone in the ecosystem: Our customers, our data partners, the governing bodies and the banks.
 But right now, below are the issues impacting customers.